strathausen/vimify/README.markdown

 # vimify

-Making your code ready for the internet age!
-Using fancy html and css directly from your local vim expert!
+Making your source code ready for the internet age!
+Using fancy html and css, directly from your local vim expert!

 ## usage